Kate-Archer/cp1404practicals/prac_02/REFLECTION.md

 ## What are you doing well in the subject so far that you will keep doing?

-I'm trying to follow the format correctly and keep the indenting correct with ctrl + alt + L.
+I'm trying to follow the formatting style correctly and keep the indenting correct with ctrl + alt + L.

 ## What do you need to stop or change in your work for this subject overall so far?